hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Yet never tells you who these patrons are,
 >
-> But still sends out new tricking' bills of fare.
+> But still sends out new tricking bills of fare.
 >
 > One democratic rogue well known to you,
 >